6 Years Later, Trinity Lutheran Church Finally Got Its New Playground Surface

 Like many churches across the country, Trinity Lutheran Church has been faithfully serving its community for over 90 years – providing support for foster children; donating labor, food, and funds to a local county food bank; and helping with Habitat for Humanity building projects all over the community.

-The ADF Church Alliance works to ensure that churches have the freedom to serve their communities and live out their faith, without looking over their shoulders in fear of the next legal threat.
+The ADF Church & Ministry Alliance works to ensure that churches have the freedom to serve their communities and live out their faith, without looking over their shoulders in fear of the next legal threat.